A Systematic Assessment of Language Models with Linguistic Minimal Pairs in Chinese: Creation of ZhoBLiMP

 A grammar template consists of a good grammar and a bad one, both containing several rules.
-For minimal pair generation, the critical regions are automatically set according to the differences between good grammar and bad grammar expressions.
 With this interface, users can easily generate minimal pairs at scale without any coding.

 \paragraph{Vocabulary and grammar template.} We design lexical properties that can be utilized in the lexicon filtering, and transform linguistic constraints into rule expressions according to lexical properties.
 As illustrated in the minimal pair: